z-huu/ece244-public/README.md

-Labs for ECE244 at the University of Toronto, a object oriented programming course using C++.
+Labs for ECE244 at the University of Toronto, an object oriented programming course using C++.

 Note: This repository is for the owner's reference only.
 DO NOT COPY WORK FROM THIS REPOSITORY.
 Plagiarism is a serious offence.
 Read UofT's plagiarism policies here: https://www.academicintegrity.utoronto.ca/process-and-procedures/